thebalaa/dao-bot/README.md

 event < type > latest | Shows the latest < type > event
 event < type > log | Shows a log of the last 25 < type > events
 event < type > log -t n | Shows the latest n < type > events
-proposal id < id > | Shows the proposal with the id < id >
+proposal log | Shows a log of the last 25 proposals proposal log -t n | Shows the latest n proposals proposal id < id > | Shows the proposal with the id < id >
 proposal events < id > | Shows all events of the proposal with the id < id >
 proposal tag < id > < tag > | tags a proposalID for all users